DreamBox Math: The Progress Report (Educators)

 Printing the Report

-District, School, Teacher, and Classroom Level (Overview Only)
+District, School, Teacher, and Classroom Level (Overview Option)

-• Open the Growth report and use the filters to select the data you wish to view.
+• Open the Progress report and use the filters to select the data you wish to view.

 • Click the Print button in the top right-hand corner of the screen.